SUMITSARKAR89/Frontend-Mentor-CMBD-246-Creative-frontend-/README.md

 <!-- ---markdown--  -->
 # frontend-mentor-CMBD246
-### __Assignment name:__   Solve any 5 challenges from Frontend Mentor
+### __Assignment name:__   Solve any 25 challenges from Frontend Mentor
 #### Created by: `Sumit sarkar`

 ### __Introduction__:
 Hello everyone.
-I am just trying to solve some CHALLENGES of  website [frontendmentor] website.
+I am just trying to solve some CHALLENGES of  [frontendmentor] website.
 In this demo project you can find some solution about some easy and effective challanges.
 For this demo project i usually used only `html` and `css` file.
 Hopefully you guys enjoy it.

 <!-- ---link--- -->
 [frontendmentor]:https://www.frontendmentor.io/home

 ### What I used:
 - [X] __HTML__
-- [X] __CSS__
+- [X] __CSS3__
      1. Flex display
      2. responsive design
      3. psuedo Elements and Classes